CodeVJC/project1/README.md

     * SCAN "tickets" table for all tickets

 *  retrieveTicketsByStatus
-    * QUERY "status-index" for all tickets with that status
+    * QUERY "status-timestamp-index" for all tickets with that status sorted by timestamp so it's first-in-first-out like a queue

 *  retrieveTicketByUsernameAndTimestamp
     * QUERY for ticket with unique combo of partition key "username" and sort key "timestamp"